FusionAuth/fusionauth-site/site/learn/expert-advice/authentication/types-of-kubernetes-auth.md

 ## Auth for Requests

+{% include _image.liquid src="/assets/img/advice/types-kubernetes-auth/todo-application-diagram.png" alt="Diagram of todo application in kubernetes." class="img-fluid" figure=false %}

 When a request for a todo comes in, it is associated, as mentioned above, with a particular user such as Alice or Bob.
-This is an additional layer of authentication and authorization data that client certificates or the other methods mentioned previously can't help with.
+This is an additional layer of authentication and authorization which client certificates or the other methods mentioned previously can't help with.
 In this case you want to reach for tokens.

 Tokens are typically provided by the requesting client and are the result of something like an OAuth grant.
-They are very often JSON Web Tokens and contain a payload which looks like this:
+They are very often JSON Web Tokens and contain a payload which looks similar to this:

 ```json
 {